Probabilistic Representation and Approximation for Coupled Systems of Variational Inequalities: Link with coupled systems of variational inequalities

 \subsection{Viscosity properties of the penalized BSDE}

-The penalized parabolic integral partial differential equation (IPDE) associated to \reff{BSDEpen} is naturally defined, for each $n$ $\in$ $\N$, by \beq \left\{
+The penalized parabolic integral partial differential equation (IPDE) associated to \reff{BSDEpen} is naturally defined for each $n$ $\in$ $\N$ by \beq \left\{

-\right. \enq where $\Lc$ is the $m$-dimensional Dynkin operator associated to $X$ and defined in \reff{def Li}.
-Since the penalized BSDE enters into the class of BSDE with jumps studied by Pardoux, Pradeilles and Rao \cite{ppr97}, we deduce the following Feynman-Kac representation result.
+\right. \enq where $\Lc$ is the $m$-dimensional Dynkin operator associated to $X$, defined in \reff{def Li}.
+Since the penalized BSDE falls into the class of BSDE with jumps studied by Pardoux et al. (1997), we deduce the following Feynman-Kac representation result.